dj-ryan/burnit/README.md

 If not on windows you can follow the compilation outline in the command prompt script.
 Must be compiled with `-std=c++17`

+## Algorithm

+The algorithm that is implements to produce a heavy load on the CPU is the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
+This very simple algorithm calculates (or rather finds) all prime numbers up to a pre-determined limit.
+This is done by - "iteratively marking as composite (i.e., not prime) the multiples of each prime, starting with the first prime number, 2.
+The multiples of a given prime are generated as a sequence of numbers starting from that prime, with constant difference between them that is equal to that prime." ~ Wikipedia

 ## Flags

 ```